A (r)evolution in top hammer drilling

 Underground drilling involves a lot of challenges.
 New Sandvik Alpha™ 340 Asymmetric drilling tools are a wise choice for the environment and the workplace safety.
 The prolonged rod life means fewer rod changes and less heavy lifting for the driller.
 It is also a more sustainable choice for the environment.

-Sandvik Alpha™ 340 Asymmetric drilling tools are included in our recycling program of used cemented carbide tools.
+Sandvik Alpha™ 340 Asymmetric drilling tools are included in our Rock Tools Recycling Program of used cemented carbide tools.
 The metal will be converted back into basic raw materials and reused.

 What do you mean by an asymmetric thread?